This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Mozzarella: Use freshly shredded mozzarella over pre-shredded.

 - Chopped Basil: This is optional but adds great flavor.
+I love topping homemade Italian dishes with fresh herbs!

 Making Baked Rigatoni Pasta